heyitsgarrett/heyitsgarrett.github.com/bio.md

 ---
 layout: portfolio
 color: '#BFE3F2'
-title: Everything I've ever done
+title: What I've been up to for the last 20 years
 shortHeader: true
 date: 1-1-2005
 color: light-green